-At Dartford Primary Academy, we value Art and Design as an important part of the children’s entitlement to a broad and balanced curriculum.
-Art and Design provides the children with creative opportunities to acquire the knowledge and skills needed to take advantage of opportunities, responsibilities and experiences both now and in later life.
+At Dartford Primary Academy, our teaching of Art and Design provides all children with creative opportunities to acquire the knowledge and skills needed to take advantage of opportunities, responsibilities and experiences both now and in later life.
 It is planned to give pupils the knowledge and skills expected from the National Curriculum and goes beyond this to develop and extend their abilities whilst fostering enthusiasm amongst all.
 We ensure all pupils have the opportunity to express their individual interests, thoughts and ideas.
-They will learn to respond to a range of media and materials and develop their understanding of them in order to manipulate and create different effects.
-They will be able to use different media and materials to express their own unique ideas and explore colour and use for a particular purpose.
+Children learn to respond to a range of media and materials and develop their understanding of them in order to manipulate and create different effects.
+They will be able to use different media and materials to express their own unique ideas and explore colour and use it for a particular purpose.
 The children will also be able to use simple tools and techniques competently and appropriately.

-In EYFS, pupils are encouraged to explore and use a variety of media and materials through a combination of child initiated and adult directed activities.
+In EYFS, pupils are encouraged to explore and use a variety of media and materials through a combination of child-initiated and adult-directed activities.
 They have opportunities to learn by exploring the textures, movement, feel and look of different media and materials and develop the vocabulary to describe what they have done.